rtmigo/tabular_dart/README.md

 | Winter | 12 | December  |   31 |   258 |
 ```

-Adding horizontal borders is also possible, but it can make the table not
+In the same way, you can add `Border.horizontal`, but it can make the table not
 conform to the Markdown standard.

 ## Add horizontal dividers